Phedimus selskanianus (Regel & Maack) 't Hart

 Aizopsis hybrida, Aizopsis pseudohybrida, Anacampseros hybrida, Phedimus pseudohybridus, Sedum hohenackeri, Sedum hybridum, Sedum pseudohybridum, Sedum sibericum, Sedum vagans

-This species is native to Russia (eastern and central Siberia to the southern and central Ural Mountains), central Asia, and widely naturalized in northern Europe.
+This species is native to Russia (eastern and central Siberia to the southern and central Ural Mountains) and central Asia and is widely naturalized in northern Europe.
 It grows in stony and gravelly soils and rock crevices, mainly in mountain steppes.

-The specific epithet "hybridus (hy-BRID-us)" is a Latin adjective, an alternative form of "hibridus" meaning "hybrid" or "mixed" in reference to the original description of the species probably based on cultivated material.
+The specific epithet "hybridus (hy-BRID-us)" is a Latin adjective, an alternative form of "hibridus" meaning "hybrid" or "mixed," and refers to the original description of the species probably based on cultivated material.

 How to Grow and Care for Phedimus hybridus

-Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
+Light: This light-loving plant tolerates partial shade but prefers full sun and grows best in warmer environments.
 Plant P. hybridus in an area of your garden that gets at least 6 hours of sunlight a day.